aimee-mcneil-melville/ToDo-Full-Stack/README.md

 * Set file permissions.

+  ```sh
+  chmod +x todo
+  ```

   Since this is a CLI (command-line interface) tool, instead of running our app using `node todo list`, we'd like to be able to run it like any other utility/script on our computer to make it easier to use.
-Run `chmod +x todo` in your terminal to add the executable flag to the file.
+Running `chmod +x todo` in your terminal adds the executable flag to the file.
 Now you can run it in your console using `./todo list`.
 This means we'll be working in the `todo` file.

-  ```sh
-  chmod +x todo
-  ```

 * Create the Knex configuration file (`knexfile.js`).